ttdm/Symphonium/README.md

 # Synphonium v0.1 [alpha]

 A tool to help when learning to play the piano.

+**Working on windows only at the moment.**
-Non technical user should go the [website](https://symphonium.net/).
+Non technical windows user should go the [website](https://symphonium.net/).
 A windows executable is available.
-I'm currently working on creating a package for Arch-linux.
+Non technical non windows user should wait a bit while I'm fixing some errors.

+On linux, it can **only** be used with your MIDI keyboard as sound output and there are some other known bugs (impossible to load a folder in library, only files one by one; in the selection of midi device, selecting the RTMIDI client will lead to a crash..).
+I'm currently working on cleaning this.

-1. Installation
+1. How to compile
 2. First steps inside the soft
 3. Future devlopments
 4. Acknowledgments

 -----------------------------------------------

-### Installation
+### How to compile

-First you need QT Creator.
+It's a QT Creator project so you will QT creator for your plaform.

-Then Synphonium.pro needs some editing :
+Then Synphonium.pro might needs some editing. :
+- line 20-28, you get to choose the MIDI input/output library you will use and to link it.
+- By default, it will select ALSA for linux (and link it); and WindowsMM for windows.
+The mac setup doesnt link to any library since i'm no mac user and i don't know what to link.
+You can also, if you want, switch to JACK when using linux.
-- line 11, you get to choose the MIDI input/output library you will use across Linux (ALSA & JACK), Macintosh OS X (CoreMIDI & JACK), and Windows (Multimedia Library) using the following constant : WINDOWS_MM, MACOSX_CORE, LINUX_ALSA, UNIX_JACK
+- Here is the list of all possibilities and the constants to define : Linux (ALSA & JACK), Macintosh OS X (CoreMIDI & JACK), and Windows (Multimedia Library) using the following constant : WINDOWS_MM, MACOSX_CORE, LINUX_ALSA, UNIX_JACK.
-- then you need to link your chosen MIDI input/output library

-Once those step are completed, hopefully, it should compile.
-Right now, this has only been tested under windows.
+It does compile using the 2 default options, hopefully, it should also compile when switching for the other 2 and proprely linking the libs.

 -----------------------------------------------

 ### First steps inside the soft

-1. Add MIDI file to the library by selecting file in the menu (file should be in ".mid") /!\ there is a known weird bug which make it impossible to select file in the menu when there is no file in the library ...
-So you will need to click on view and slide your mouse to file. /!\
+1. Add MIDI file to the library by selecting file in the menu (file should be in ".mid")

 2. Select a MIDI device using "Options" in the menu.
-If you don't have any MIDI device, it won't work and you will only be able to "watch the notes fall on the keyboard" in the "listen to the song" mode.
+If you don't have any MIDI device, the soft capabilities will be limited; you will only be able to "watch the notes fall on the keyboard" in the "listen to the song" mode.

 3. I believe (hopefully) the rest of the soft is self explanatory.